 - Funding is only available for programming expenses.

 - Service projects must primarily benefit graduate and professional students.
 Types of programming considered include, but are not limited to: performances, lectures, seminars, workshops, information services, or service projects.

 - Funding will not be given unless the group gives a detailed description of how the award will be spent.

-- All accepted requests must be presented to the General Assembly prior to the event being held for consideration.
+- All accepted requests must be presented to the General Assembly for consideration prior to the event being held.

 - Funding cannot be used for gifts, scholarships, donations, or philanthropies.

 - Programs that violate MU policies and regulations will not be funded.

 - GPC will not fund fundraisers or events that generate a profit.

 Funding can be denied:

 - Denial of funds may be for reasons other than stated above.

 - GPC is not required to give a reason for denials.

 Start by filling out the application on OrgSync.
 Applications with a detailed budget attached are accepted electronically via e-mail: firstname.lastname@example.org.
 Members of the Finance Committee will review your application and provide their recommendations to the GPC Treasurer, who will contact you if the committee has further questions.
 As soon as all questions have been answered to the committee’s satisfaction, the Treasurer will let you know if your organization has been selected to appear before the GPC General Assembly to give a short presentation about your funding request.